A warm hello from our board.

 Lauren Kaufmann, Vice President

-Karren Knowlton is a third-year PhD student in the Management department, Organizational Behavior track.
-Karren’s research streams include helping and advocacy between groups, gender dynamics in entrepreneurial communities, and interpersonal communication.
-In her prior life, she received her BS in Mechanical Engineering from Washington University in St. Louis.
-Karren worked as an engineer for Nike for several years before returning to WUSTL for her MBA (Beta Gamma Sigma).
-Directly prior to starting at Wharton, she worked as a research associate for The Kauffman Foundation and Washington University in St. Louis.
+Karren Knowlton is a fourth-year PhD student in the Management department, Organizational Behavior focus.
+Karren’s research streams include helping and advocacy between groups, intergroup identity construction, and interpersonal communication.
+In her prior life, she earned a BS in Mechanical Engineering and an MBA (Beta Gamma Sigma honor society) from Washington University in St. Louis.
+Karren also worked as a design engineer for Nike, Inc. for several years.
+Directly prior to joining Wharton, she worked as a research associate for The Kauffman Foundation and Washington University in St. Louis.

 Allison Briggs is a third-year PhD student in Healthcare Management and Economics.
 Before Wharton, she worked in health economics and policy research.
 Allison graduated from UNC-Chapel Hill and the Gillings School of Global Public Health with degrees in Biostatistics and Mathematics.

 Erika Kirgios is a second-year PhD student in the Operations, Information, and Decisions department.
 She is on the Decision Processes track studying workplace diversity, inequality, and discrimination.
 She received her undergraduate degree, summa cum laude, from Princeton University, where she studied Computer Science with minors in Cognitive Science and Neuroscience.